-James Oliver, one of America’s most influential inventors and industrialists was born on August 28, 1823, to George Oliver, a shepherd, and Elizabeth Irving, his wife, in the small village of Newcastleton, Scotland.
-Most of the residents of Newcastleton, or Copshaholm as it was known in ancient times, were very poor and the Oliver’s were no exception.
+James Oliver, one of America’s most influential inventors and industrialists, was born on August 28, 1823 to George Oliver, a shepherd, and Elizabeth Irving, his wife, in the small village of Newcastleton, Scotland.
+Most of the residents of Newcastleton (or Copshaholm, as it was known in earlier ages), were very poor.
+The Olivers were no exception.
 Elizabeth came from a well-known Scottish family, which George had even worked for, but George was a simple shepherd, as much of his ancestors had been.

-In 1830, one of James’ older brothers, John, restless and penniless, moved to America, working as a seaman for passage.
-After his arrival he wrote back to his family in Scotland glowing about his new life in America, telling them all about a country where firewood was plentiful and he could eat meat three times a week, which in fact was a lie because he was eating meat daily but knew that his family would certainly not believe that!
+In 1830, one of James’ older brothers, John, restless and penniless, moved to America, working as a seaman to pay for his passage.
+After his arrival he wrote back to his family in Scotland, glowingly describing his new life in America.
 In 1834 two more of James’ siblings immigrated to America and also wrote back letters describing the good fortune and opportunities available.
-Finally, in 1835, after settling their debts with money from family in America, the Oliver’s set about getting ready for the whole family’s journey across the Atlantic.
+Finally, in 1835, after settling their debts with money from family in America, the Olivers set about getting ready for the whole family’s journey across the Atlantic.

-The Oliver’s reached New York, and since they were accustomed to the beauty of Scotland, they found the city unattractive and spent as little time there as possible, leaving by steamboat up the Hudson River where they boarded another boat and travelling west on the Erie Canal, which had opened only a few years earlier.
-The stopped in Geneva, NY, at the farm of James Goodwin, father-in-law to John Oliver.
-This was the first time that the Oliver’s had plenty; meat served at every meal with potatoes, onions, and food they had not even seen before, corn on the cob.
+The Olivers reached New York, and since they were accustomed to the beauty of Scotland, they found the city unattractive and spent as little time there as possible.
+They left by steamboa, traveling up the Hudson River before boarding another boat and traveling west on the Erie Canal, which had opened only a few years earlier.
+They stopped in Geneva, New York, at the farm of James Goodwin, who was John Oliver's father-in-law.
+This was the first time that the Olivers had plenty.
+Meat was served at every meal with potatoes, onions, and food they had not even seen before, like corn on the cob.
 James, thinking the corn on the ear was a new way of cooking beans, cleaned off the cob and asked that the ‘stick’ be refilled.

-Mishawaka was, at the time, better known as St. Joseph Iron Works because of the seemingly inexhaustible deposits of bog iron from which castings could be made.
-James moved farther west to Mishawaka due to greater opportunities, and was able to find good employment with the St. Joseph Iron Company until depression hit in 1837.
+James moved farther west to Mishawaka due to greater opportunities, and was able to find good employment with the St. Joseph Iron Company until economic depression hit in 1837.
 After a bit of schooling and various jobs in the general area, James found work in a small foundry owned by the South Bend Blast Furnace Company of Mishawaka, where he was able to learn scratch castings and how to cast molds.
 After the company failed, James worked packing flour, eventually working as a cooper in the shop where the barrels were made, which gave him considerable experience and knowledge in carpentry.
-James became smitten by one of his coworkers, Joseph Doty’s daughter, Susan Catherine.
+James became smitten by one of his coworkers, Susan Catherine Doty.
 After a few rebuffs, James persevered and won her hand, and on May 30, 1844 they were married.

 James continued to work in a gristmill, and lived with his wife in a small cabin.
 James later describes this time as the happiest of their lives.
-He made improvements on the cabin, located on the banks of the St. Joseph River, near Alger’s Island in Mishawaka, and sold the cabin and moved to a larger parcel of land on the north side of the river.
+He made improvements on the cabin, located on the banks of the St. Joseph River near Alger’s Island in Mishawaka.
+He then sold the cabin and moved to a larger parcel of land on the north side of the river.
 When the gristmill was destroyed by fire, James went to work in a blast furnace owned by William Gillen in the spring of 1845.
 Here, James was able to learn the molder’s trade, and he and Susan Catherine moved a third time to a larger home on ten acres of orchard on the south side of the river.
-In this time, they also had two children, Josephine, in 1846, and Joseph Doty, called J.D., in 1850, and in 1858 they moved to South Bend.
+In this time, they also had two children, Josephine, in 1846, and Joseph Doty, called J.D., in 1850.
+In 1858 they moved to South Bend.

-In 1847 James went to work for the St. Joseph Iron Company after the Gillen’s furnace failed financially.
-Here, James seized an opportunity to better himself financially.
-Because the company was unable to keep up with their orders, James contracted with the company to produced the materials they needed, which he later admitted nearly killed himself in the process.
+In 1847, James went to work for the St. Joseph Iron Company after Gillen’s furnace failed financially.
+Here, James seized an opportunity to improve his financial station.
+Because the company was unable to keep up with their orders, James contracted with the company to produced the materials they needed, which he later admitted nearly killed him in the process.
 After the St. Joseph Iron Company changed hands, with his small financial gain, James was looking to possibly set up his own foundry, since he enjoyed working with plows.
-He loved working in the foundry, but also had a deep attachment to the land, stemming from his boyhood in Scotland.
+He loved working in the foundry, but also had a deep attachment to the land stemming from his boyhood in Scotland.
 While waiting for a train, he heard of a small foundry that was for sale on the West Race of South Bend.

 Oliver Chilled Plow Works Advertisement

-In 1855 James Oliver and molder co-worker Harvey Little had each purchased one-fourth interest in the building and cast iron plows were one item that this little foundry produced.
-Shortly after the purchase, the building was devastated by the rampaging waters of the St. Joseph River, but Oliver and Little managed to survive and the plant went back into operation and they were also able to purchase the second half interest of the building and renamed the business to the South Bend Iron Company.
-They purchased scrap iron for one an a quarter cents a pound and converted it to almost anything that could be made of cast iron at a charge of five cents a pound.
+In 1855, James Oliver and his co-worker Harvey Little had each purchased a one-fourth interest in the building.
+Cast iron plows were one item that this little foundry produced.
+Shortly after the purchase, the building was devastated by the rampaging waters of the St. Joseph River, but Oliver and Little managed to survive and the plant went back into operation.
+They were also able to purchase the second half interest of the building and renamed the business to the South Bend Iron Company.
+They purchased scrap iron for one and a quarter cents a pound and converted it to almost anything that could be made of cast iron at a charge of five cents a pound.
 At this time they produced iron window weights, caps and sills for windows, kettles, frying pans with legs and long handles, pulleys, stove castings, and grates.
 They also produced the metal strips that fit onto sled runners for the fledgling Studebaker Brothers Company.

 Oliver Chilled Plow Works Employees